Victim's boss testifies she had bruises around her neck, arm in weeks before alleged 'honor killing'

 Ibtihal Darraji was found strangled in her burning car on Spokane's South Hill on Jan.
 30, 2020.

 Loire Skillman was Ibtihal Darraji's boss at the Union Gospel Mission thrift store in Spokane Valley.
-At first, Ibtihal Darraji was very quiet and reserved, Skillman said, but she got to know her coworkers through daily devotionals prayer, and team meetings, Skillman said.
+At first, Ibtihal Darraji was quiet and reserved, Skillman said, but she got to know her co-workers through daily devotionals prayer and team meetings, Skillman said.
 Ibtihal Darraji became a well-liked employee.

 Ibtihal Darraji was "vivacious" and "very beautiful," Skillman said.